Good Taste Cannot Be Coded

 Algorithms do not have taste.
 Algorithms cannot mimic taste.
 No guise of algorithm–AI, machine learning, etc.–will ever serve as the purveyor of good taste.

 The widespread lamentation that Chris Chayka documents in Filterworld (link below) is captured wholly in this single word: taste.
 The only thing that algorithms can capture is the shared ignorance of the masses and impose them upon the individual.
-This is the complete opposite of what Schnabel and Douridas do in countering the ignorance of the masses by exposing individuals to new and foreign expressions that place the listener’s life in a different context by creating awareness of the different ways people exist and think in the world for a moment.
+This is the complete opposite of what Schnabel and Douridas do in countering the ignorance of the masses by exposing individuals to new and foreign expressions that place the listener’s life in a different context by creating momentary awareness of the different ways people exist and think in the world.

 AI can only guess the user’s taste by comparing its analysis of the user’s music to that of the cohort in which it places the user.
 Thus, the cohort never really grows because AI merely amplifies and imposes the cohort’s predispositions on the cohort ad infinitum.
 AI has no awareness of what the music conveys and whether the user wants to have his or her boundaries expanded.
 AI seeks only to keep the user “engaged”, glued to the device in order to take in more of what the algorithm can serve up to keep the user engaged.
 Schnabel and Douridas had fixed two-hour sets.
 They had a limited time every day within which to present an argument to their listeners that there are more expressions of beauty outside the listeners’ limited sphere of cultural awareness.
 Algorithms work 24 hours a day to keep the user confined to the cohort in which the algorithm has placed the user.